Are You Getting Inpatient or Outpatient Care? A Question with Big Consequences

 - Same-day rehabilitative services, such as physical therapy

-- Emergency services, until you are admitted as an inpatient
+- Emergency services, up to the point you are formally admitted as an inpatient needing further treatment, not just observation

-As an outpatient, you won’t stay for a night at the hospital.
-With your doctor’s approval, you’re free to go home after your visit.
+As an outpatient, you generally won’t stay overnight at the hospital.
+Your doctor will send you home after your treatment.

 Health Insurance and Inpatient vs. Outpatient Care

-Copayments for inpatient care will depend on the duration of your stay.
-Outpatient services often cost less than inpatient care because individuals don’t need close supervision from a medical team.
-The overall out-of-pocket expense for your care will be a portion of what if costs to treat you.
+Copayments for inpatient care will mount depending on the duration of your stay and the complexity of your treatment.
+Outpatient services very often cost less than inpatient care because individuals don’t need close supervision.
+Whether you’re an inpatient or outpatient, your overall out-of-pocket expense for your care will be a portion of whatever is billed to treat you.

 Defining “Under Observation”

-If you are “under observation” by a physician, you are still considered an outpatient.
-Your doctor may need to run a few extra tests and observe you in a hospital setting.
-You will usually be “under observation” for 24 hours or less, but timelines can vary depending on your condition.
+If a doctor puts you “under observation” at the hospital, you are still classified as an outpatient.
+Your doctor may need to run tests and closely observe you.
+You will usually be “under observation” for 24 hours or less, but that classification can stretch beyond that time frame, depending on your doctor’s concerns about your condition.

 Urgent Care Clinics: Outpatient Care Without a Hospital

-Urgent care clinics also offer outpatient care for non-emergencies.
-If you go to an urgent care center, you can save a trip to the ER as well as costs for an ambulance and emergency services.
+Urgent care clinics offer outpatient care – and only outpatient care – for non-critical emergencies.
+If you go to an urgent care center, you may save an unnecessary trip to the ER as well as the considerable costs for an ambulance and emergency services.

-A physician at an urgent care center can also refer you to the emergency department depending on the severity of your injury.
-If this happens, you will have to pay costs for outpatient care.
+A medical professional at an urgent care center may send you to a hospital emergency department, depending on the severity of your injury or illness.
+If this happens, you will have to pay the urgent care center costs for outpatient care.
+Those bills will be n addition to any hospital costs you incur.

-Skilled Nursing Facilities (SNFs) will care for patients with medical professionals onsite 24 hours a day.
-From physical therapy to illness recovery services, facilities offer different long-term care options.
+Skilled Nursing Facilities (SNFs) care for patients onsite 24 hours a day, so anyone in an SNF is considered an inpatient.
+From physical therapy to illness recovery services, facilities provide different long-term care options, depending on the patient’s needs.

-Under the ACA, many plans cover SNF stays for a limited number of days based on medical necessity.
-You can find your coverage specifics by taking a close look at your insurance policy.
-If you or a loved one needs a Skilled Nursing Facility, be sure to research the best facility that participates in your health plan’s network.
+Under Obamacare, many plans cover SNF stays for a limited number of days based on medical necessity.
+Check your insurance policy for the specifics.
+If you or a loved one needs an SNF, research the best facility that participates in your health plan’s network.
+You can get an overview of SNFs in your area at the Medicare site.